Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Everlane:

 Everlane is known for its radical transparency and partners with ethical factories worldwide, including Vietnam.
-They provide insight into their manufacturing practices, costs, and the factories they partner with.
+They provide insight into their manufacturing practices, costs, and the factories with which they partner.

 Patagonia: